atakanersoy/WRO2025_FE_ANTi/t-photos/README.md

 # Team Photos

 This folder contains official and informal photos of Team ANTi, showcasing our team spirit and collaboration during the WRO 2025 Future Engineers project.
-This documentation was last updated on **Thursday, May 29, 2025, at 08:35 PM +03**.
+This documentation was last updated on **Thursday, May 29, 2025, at 10:57 PM +03**.

 ## Photo List
-- `team_official.jpg`: Official team photo with all members and coach.
+- `team_official.jpg`: Official team photo with all members.
 - `team_fun.jpg`: Informal team moment.
 - `workplace.jpg`: Team working on the robot in the lab.